vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^original ( _n )`

 The argument is the name of a match variable.
 Whatever it has memorized will be used to locate the corresponding series of words in the original raw input from the user that led to this match.
-Eg, if the input was:

-    I lick ice crem

-and the converted input became

-    I lick ice_create

-and you'd memorized the food onto a match variable, then you could do `^original(_0)` and get back _ice crem_.
+E.g., if the input was: _I lick ice crem_, the converted input became _I lick ice_create_ and you'd memorized the food onto a match variable, then you could do `^original(_0)` and get back _ice crem_.

+Another example:

+    # get foreign language proper name, without any CS standard processing.
+    u: what's your first name?
+        #!
+Anna Lisa
+        a: ( _* )
+	   $firstname = ^original ( _0 )
+	   Nice to meet you, $firstname

 ### `^position ( which _var )`